To subscribe,send an e-mail to NPOJ8@YAHOO.COM with the word "Subscribe"

 But today, for the first time in two millennia, we have our own State, whose borders must be defended, whose economy must be sustained, and whose population must be cared for from cradle to grave.
 We have to live side by side with other nations, some of whom are friends and some of who are mortal enemies.

 As such, when we have no choice, we are forced to wage war, with all of its pain.
 We have the challenge of sending sons and daughters into battle, an act whose consequences are interlocked with tragic outcomes.
 We have to worry about the Israeli civilian population.
-We also have to defeat the enemy, who have embedded themselves amongst civilians, who themselves become casualties.
+We also have to defeat the enemy, who are embedded amongst the Palestinian civilian population, who are themselves casualties of terrible, short sighted and hate filled leadership.
 It is a cycle of violence of a Hundred Years War.

 We are taught in the Gemarrah: “Four entered the Pardes.
 They were Ben Azzai, Ben Zoma, Acher and Rabbi Akiva.
 Rabbi Akiva said to them, "When you come to the place of pure marble stones, do not say, 'Water!
 Water!' for it is said, 'He who speaks untruths shall not stand before My eyes' (Psalms 101:7)".
 Ben Azzai gazed and died.
 Regarding him the verse states, 'Precious in the eyes of G-d is the death of His pious ones' (Psalms 116:15).
 Ben Zoma gazed and was harmed (went insane).
 Regarding him the verse states, 'Did you find honey?
 Eat as only much as you need, lest you be overfilled and vomit it' (Proverbs 25:16).
 Acher cut the shoots (became a heretic).
 Rabbi Akiva entered in peace and left in peace.”
 (Babylonian Talmud Hagigah 14b).